-We can avoid the rate $dr/d\phi$ if we use the fundamental relation of trigonometry.
+If we use the fundamental relation of trigonometry,we avoid the rate $dr/d\phi$.
 Then

 where we have used $r=1/u$.
-By using of equation (\ref{5.3}) we obtain
+By using equation (\ref{5.3}), we obtain

-In the deflection of light case we can use $v = 1$, the equation (\ref{5.12}) becomes equation (\ref{3.5.0}) that is the $\Psi$ for the Ishihara method.
-Finally, we can find the $F(u)$ present in equation (\ref{3.5}), using the equation (\ref{5.3}) because $(du/d\phi)^2 \equiv F(u)$.
-Then for massive particles in a SSS background, the $F(u)$ is
+In the case of the deflection of light, we use $v=1$.
+This means that in equation (\ref{5.12}) the value of $\Psi$ is the same that the one found in the Ishihara method \cite{ish}.
+Finally, we can find the $F(u)$ present in equation (\ref{3.5}).
+We use equation (\ref{5.3}) because of the definition $(du/d\phi)^2 \equiv F(u)$.
+Then for massive particles in a SSS background, $F(u)$ reads

-We should point that the deflection of light case can be obtained in the limit $v\to 1$.
-With this, equation (\ref{5.13}) above becomes the equation (\ref{3.3}), which is the $F(u)$ for the Ishihara method.
-Then the deflection angle computed by using equations (\ref{5.12}) and (\ref{5.13}) at (\ref{3.5}) agrees with the Ishihara method and covers the deflection of angle for massive and massless particles in SSS spacetime.
-Now, we use the systematization above to compute the deflection angle of massive particles by Casana background.
-We begin by considering the equations (\ref{2.6}) and (\ref{2.6.2}) to build the term $\Psi_R - \Psi_S$ and by using the weak deflection limit ($2M/b \ll 1$), we get
+We should point that the case of deflection of light can be obtained in the limit $v\to 1$.
+With this, equation (\ref{5.13}) becomes the definition of $F(u)$ present in the Ishihara method \cite{ish}.
+Then the deflection angle computed by using equations (\ref{5.12}) and (\ref{5.13}) at (\ref{3.5}) agrees with the Ishihara method and covers the deflection angle for massive and massless particles in SSS spacetime.